There is more to Peru than Machu Picchu

 10. Sightseeing in Lima

-Often used as the ‘layover’ en route to Cusco, Peru’s largest metropolitan city typically gets overlooked.
+Often used as the ‘layover’ en route to Cusco, Peru’s largest metropolitan city often gets overlooked.
 Though it does have a bad reputation for safety, Lima is extremely rich in history and culture.
 It has interesting museums, beautiful cathedrals, eerie catacombs, tasty traditional Peruvian cuisine (try the ceviche!), electric nightlife and endless shopping.

 Don’t miss the bluffs at Miraflores (see above photo) and its spectacular Pacific ocean views!

 11. Trekking the Cordillera Blanca in Huaraz